 The front passenger sensing system will turn off the front passenger's frontal air bag under certain conditions.
 The driver's air bag and side air bag are not part of the front passenger sensing system.
-The front passenger's seat and safety belt.
-The sensors that are part of the front passenger's seat and safety belt.
+The front passenger sensing system works with sensors that are part of the front passenger's seat and safety belt.
 The sensors are designed to detect the presence of a properly-seated occupant and determine if the front passenger's frontal air bag should be enabled (may inflate) or not.